Holidays are undoubtedly filled with expectations, but expectations can be the quickest way to disharmony and disappointment.

 The holidays are usually stressful and crazy as it is, so when you add grief to the mix, feelings can be elevated to a much higher level…people can be more sensitive than usual…communication can be lacking…and expectations can even become unrealistic.

 So what can you do if you’re going through grief during this time of year?

 - Think about your grief needs.
-What do you feel you need to have the easiest and most meaningful holiday season possible?
-Do you need your loved ones to have more compassion, empathy, or patience?
+What do you feel you most need to enable you to have the easiest and most meaningful holiday season possible?
+Do you need your loved ones to have more compassion, empathy, understanding, or patience?
 Do you need family members or friends to help you put up your Christmas decorations…or do you need understanding because you don’t wish to decorate or do your usual traditions this year?
 Would you like for someone to take the time to go out for coffee, or compassionately listen to your heartache?
 Would you primarily just like some time to quietly reflect on the season?
-Taking the time to understand your grief needs will prove to be incredibly helpful.
+Taking the time to understand your grief needs (and the grief needs of your loved ones) will prove to be incredibly helpful.

 - Be prepared to negotiate and renegotiate.
 Negotiating and renegotiating are usually a part of the grief process…especially around the holidays.
 If you and your family are mourning the same loss, they also have feelings, suggestions, and an idea of how they desire the holiday season to go.
 Seek to find win/win solutions that everybody involved can accept, implement, and feel good about.